House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Meguiar's X2000

 Meguiar’s is another car care brand we’ve rarely been disappointed by.
-That said, their products also often feel like they have unfulfilled potential, and that’s exactly how we felt about the Water Magnet.
+However, their products also often feel like they have unfulfilled potential, and that’s precisely how we felt about the Water Magnet.

 It’s a waffle weave towel, absorbent and soft, but lags just a bit behind the competition in its power to pick up water on the first pass.
-Likewise, its size – 22 inches by 30 inches, or about 4.5 square feet – leaves a bit to be desired and means drying will take longer and require more wringouts.
+Likewise, its size—22 inches by 30 inches, or about 4.5 square feet—leaves a bit to be desired, and drying will take longer and require more wringouts.

 Pros